EuroProofNet/europroofnet.github.io/index.md

 **Last events:**

+- The videos of the symposium talks are available on [Youtube](https://www.youtube.com/@institutpascal7781/playlists).

 - 8-19 September 2025: [EuroProofNet Symposium](../Symposium), Institut Pascal, Orsay, France, with:
     - 8-11 September 2025: [International School on Logical Frameworks and Proof Systems Interoperability](../LFPSI25)
     - 11-13 September 2025: [Workshop on automated reasoning and proof-logging](../wg2-symposium)